Gaúcho riding on horseback heading out into open country.

 FAUX ACCESS: The infuriating rise in accessibility not quite being up to scratch.

 This blog post was written by guest writer: Fê Küster.
 As the partner of a wheelchair user, I often find bits of fake accessibility that I never would have noticed before our relationship started.
 Now not only are they noticeable, but they’re inconvenient and irritating.
-Nowadays, going to places with impossibly steep ramps, places with the tiniest of hallways, and places in which even the ramps to cross the street (drop curbs) are not smooth, …
+Nowadays, going to places with impossibly steep ramps, places with …

 View of beach and mountains in background, in Porto Alegre, Rio Grande do Sul, Brazil, South America